AmanAdastra/AmanAdastra/README.md

 - 🌱 I’m currently learning ...
 Machine learning, Django and Myself too
 - 💞️ I’m looking to collaborate on ...Nowhere
 - 📫 How to reach me ...amanayankhan78@gmail.com
+- I read a lot Instructional and biographies in books!

 <!---
 AmanAdastra/AmanAdastra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.